ptomulik/testmd/README.md

 #### repoutil(name)

-Retrieve repoutil class identified by `name`.
+Retrieve repoutil provider identified by `name`.
 The provider must be first created with [`newrepoutil(name, ...)`](#newrepoutilname-options--block-1).

 *Example:*